Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 Baker account
 -------------

-Each account in the network can register one and only one new set of baker keys that effectively registers a baker in the network, so this means that every account can choose whether to be a baker or not.
+Each account in the network can register a unique set of baker keys that effectively registers a baker in the network, so this means that every account can choose whether to be a baker or not.